RahulBendre1/legacy-ml-python/README.md

 12    Python and Databases
-13    Publish Your Curriculum Vitae as an API on Django 14    A Facebook Messenger Bot Based on Flask and Heroku
+13    Publish Your Curriculum Vitae as an API on Django 14    A Facebook Messenger Bot Based on Flask and Heroku 15    Datasets Manipulation and Visualization with Jupyter and Pandas

 ```